continuedev/continue/docs/docs/features/quick-actions.md

 Quick Actions use a CodeLens provider to add interactive elements above functions and classes in your code.

-By default, Quick Actions include two predefined actions:
+By default, Quick Actions include a single predefined action:

-1. `Explain`: This action provides a short explanation of the selected code.
+- `Continue`: This action allows you to perform a quick edit on the selected class or function.
-2. `Docstring`: This action generates a docstring comment and inserts it above the code.

 ## How to disable Quick Actions